 This step is slightly confusing but worth it.
 So, I wanted the octagons to be hollow so I used ScotchBlue Painters Tape to mimic the octagon.
 I made a sample octagon by cutting and laying a few different pieces of tape until I got the shape I wanted.
 Then I laid my sample back-to-back on a new piece of tape so they wouldn’t stick (pic 2) and cut around the new shape.
 Then I placed it inside each octagon and painted around it.
 That’s it!

 Using a circle foam sponge brush from my local craft store, I sponged on a few circles in random places.

-To create an arrow, I placed 2 pieces of ScotchBlue™ Painter’s Tape where I liked it, made an arrow head and small tail and painted inside.
+To create an arrow, I placed 2 pieces of tape where I liked it, made an arrow head and small tail and painted inside.
 So easy and no leaks!

 This is where owning a vinyl machine comes in handy.
 I used mine to create an “M” for my last name and house number, (Bell MT font.)
 I then painted the insides gray to match the custom pull and just lovely love love how it all came together.

-If you loved this project, you’ll want to be sure to check out all the other creative talent at the Summer DIY Blog Hop taking place at Centsational Girl’s blog!
-Annnnnnnnd now, time for a giveaway!
+Do you like my bar stool stand?!
+JayKay!
+Next up is replacing the old wood mailbox post.
+I’ve already purchased my secret weapon from The Home Depot to make it stinkin’ cute so stay tuned!
+Oh, and if you loved this project, you’ll want to be sure to check out all the other creative talent at the Summer DIY Blog Hop taking place at Centsational Girl’s blog!